-- The amount of SFA program funds that the student did not earn; or - The amount of institutional costs that the student incurred for the payment period or period of enrollment multiplied by the percentage of funds that were not earned.
+- The amount of Title IV program funds that the student did not earn; or - The amount of institutional charges that the student incurred for the payment period or period of enrollment multiplied by the percentage of funds that were not earned.

-The student (or parent, if a Federal PLUS loan) must return or repay, as appropriate, the amount by which the original overpayment amount exceeds 50% of the total grant funds received by the student for the payment period or period of enrollment, if the grant overpayment is greater than \$50.
+The student (or parent, if a Federal PLUS loan) must return or repay the amount by which the original overpayment amount exceeds 50% of the total grant funds received by the student for the payment period or period of enrollment, if the grant overpayment is greater than \$50.

-(Note: If the student cannot repay the grant overpayment in full, the student must make satisfactory arrangements with the U.S. Department of Education to repay any outstanding grant balances.
-The Student Financial Aid Department will be available to advise the student in the event that a student repayment obligation exists.
-The individual will be ineligible to receive additional student financial assistance in the future if the financial obligation(s) are not satisfied.)
+Note: If the student cannot repay the grant overpayment in full, the student must make satisfactory arrangements with the U.S. Department of Education to repay any outstanding grant balances.
+The Student Finance Office will be available to advise the student in the event that a student repayment obligation exists.
+The individual will be ineligible to receive additional student financial assistance in the future if the financial obligation(s) is not satisfied.